uspki/policies/certificate-policy.md

 This validation method defined by the Baseline Requirements is not allowed under this CP.

 ##### 3.2.2.4.10.
 TLS Using a Random Number
+This validation method defined by the Baseline Requirements is not allowed under this CP.

+##### 3.2.2.4.11.
+Any Other Method
+This validation method defined by the Baseline Requirements is not allowed under this CP.

+##### 3.2.2.4.12.
+Validating Applicant as a Domain Contact
-This validation method confirms the Applicant's control over the requested FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.
+This validation method confirms the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
+This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.

-If a Random Value is used, the CA shall provide a Random Value unique to the Certificate request and shall not use the Random Value after 30 days.
+Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

 #### 3.2.2.5 Authentication for an IP Address
 IP Addresses are not allowed in the certificate profiles under this CP.